ozanMSFT/pytorch-wiki/Docker-image-build-on-CircleCI.md

 ## Current config

-The config of docker image  now live at https://github.com/pytorch/pytorch/tree/master/.circleci/docker and you can find existing images (both permanent and weekly) at [http://docker.pytorch.org](http://docker.pytorch.org/)  which will be updated hourly by this job: https://github.com/pytorch/pytorch/blob/master/.circleci/config.yml#L5752-L5776 (for same reason as above, you can search “ecr_gc_job” to be sure)
+The config of docker image now live at https://github.com/pytorch/pytorch/tree/master/.circleci/docker and you can find existing images (both permanent and weekly) at [http://docker.pytorch.org](http://docker.pytorch.org/) which will be updated hourly by this job: https://github.com/pytorch/pytorch/blob/988ef190e3df0b48ef59dcf8007258ed79bb7946/.circleci/config.yml#L2038-L2093

 ## Q & A